dstackai/dstack/docs/docs/index.md

 ??? info "Open-source"

-    If you wish to use `dstack` with your own cloud accounts, you can set up the open-source server.
+    If you wish to use `dstack` with your own cloud accounts, you can do it by using the open-source server.

     ### Install the server